LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

   - Not for problem solving.

-  - These are not status for the ScrumMaster or product owner.
+  - These are not status reports for the ScrumMaster or product owner.

     They are commitments in front of peers.

   - The "whole world" is invited, but...

-    - Only team members, ScrumMaster and the product owner, can talk.
+    - Only team members, ScrumMaster and the product owner (if present), can talk.
     - Helps avoid other unnecessary meetings

 - Everyone answers 3 questions: